Xenoreaper/Better-Fullscreen-for-Windows/README.md

 - ~~make program not throw you back onto a different desktop because you're switching to another one~~
 - make multiple instances of Firefox work
 - solve issue of invalid window handles being used
+- remove desktops and window handles if they become invalid (due to program closure)

 ## Issues
 - Firefox uses different handles???
 Multiple instances of Firefox cause handle problems